-All potential students meeting intake requirements are referred to the Bloorview School Authority Admissions Committee.
-The committee screens all applications and consults with each potential student's multi-disciplinary team to validate the application.
-Families are notified of admission in late April of the preceding school year.
+All potential students meeting qualifying criteria are referred to the Bloorview School Authority Admissions Committee.
+The committee screens all applications and consults with each potential student's referring sources and multi-disciplinary team (if applicable).
+Families are notified by email of admission status in late April of the preceding school year.
 Families are advised that admission to Bloorview School is for a maximum of three years.